danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## What is Being Proposed?

-*Guidance: In 20 words or less, describe the proposed solution.*

 Support compute autoscaling and database autoscaling for Azure API for FHIR

 ## Elevator Pitch / Press Release

-*Guidance: Create a story for your scenario – detail out the customer, their problem and/or goal, and then specific outcomes the customer will achieve or how success would be measured.
-Avoid implementation details.
-Think of this as the blog post announcing this feature.
-500 words max.*

 ## Justification, Expected Business Impact, and Value Proposition

-*Guidance: Why are we tackling this scenario?
-What is the expected impact?
-What’s the value proposition of this work?*

 We have recently seen strong demands from customers for the autoscaling feature, especially from those who run large production workloads in Azure